pretix/pretix-docs/docs/guides/check-in/custom.md

 ### Setting a minimum time between entries

 This section explains how to set up a custom check-in rule to allow unlimited entries if a certain period of time has passed between entries.
-Check the box next to "Allow multiple entries per ticket".
+In order to do so, check the box next to "Allow multiple entries per ticket".

 Create an AND-bracket and add a condition within that bracket.
-Select `Product`, then `is one of`, and then choose the products in question.
+Select `Product`, then `is one of`, and then select the products in question.
 Add an OR-bracket below.
 Add a condition within the OR-bracket, select `Number of previous entries`, then `=`, and then `0`.
 Add another condition within the OR-bracket, select `Minutes since last entry (-1 on first entry)`, and then `>`

 Enter the number of minutes for the minimum period of time that must pass between entries.
-For instance, if you want to allow entry after at least 2 hours, select `120`.
+For instance, if you want to allow entry only after at least 2 hours have passed, enter `120`.

 ![Custom check-in rule allowing entry if 'Product' 'is one of' 'Standard ticket' or 'Discount ticket' AND 'Number of previous entries' '=' '0', or 'Minutes since last entry (-1 on first entry)' '>' '120'.](../../assets/screens/check-in/minimum.png "Custom check-in rule for unlimited entries with a time of at least 120 minutes between them")